ictinnovations/ictdialer/README.md

 ---------------
 ### Download and install

-To download the ICTDialer you need to have a fresh server if you are looking for Source Code you can find it as git branch `ictdialer` at [ICT Dialer](http://devel.ictinnovations.com/git/ict/gittest_git).
-You first install ICTDialer from the following [link](https://github.com/ictinnovations/ictdialer).
-Install it and download the build.
-After that open the terminal and keep the build in the
+To download the ICTDialer you need to have a fresh server.

+#### Install through RPM

+You can install the ICTDialer through yum

+        yum install ictdialer

+#### Install from the source code

+To install from the source code follow the build guide and prepare the build.
+For preparing the build follow the [Build Guide](doc/build-guide.md).
+After preparing the build place it in

       /usr/ictdialer/wwwroot/GUI